Confidentiality of Student Records

 - The right to request the amendment of the student's education records that the student

-they believe is inaccurate, misleading or otherwise in violation of the student’s
+believes are inaccurate, misleading or otherwise in violation of the student’s privacy

-privacy rights under FERPA.
-They should write the College official responsible for
+rights under FERPA.
+Students who wish to amend their record should write the College

-- The right to consent to disclosures of personally identifiable information contained
+- The right to provide written consent before the College discloses personally identifiable

-in the student's education records, except to the extent that FERPA authorizes disclosure
+information from the student’s education records, except to the extent that FERPA authorizes

-without consent.
-One exception which permits disclosure without consent is disclosure
+disclosure without consent.
+One exception which permits disclosure without consent

-to school officials with legitimate educational interests.
-A school official is a
+is disclosure to school officials with legitimate educational interests.
+A school

-person employed by the College in an administrative, supervisory, academic or research,
+official is a person employed by the College in an administrative, supervisory, academic

-or support staff position, a person or company with whom the College has contracted
+or research, or support staff position, a person or company with whom the College

-(such as an attorney, auditor, or collection agent), a person serving on the Board
+has contracted (such as an attorney, auditor, or collection agent), a person serving

-of Trustees, or a student serving on an official committee, such as disciplinary or
+on the Board of Trustees, or a student serving on an official committee, such as disciplinary

-grievance committee, or assisting another school official in performing his or her
+or grievance committee, or assisting another school official in performing his or

-tasks.
-A school official has a legitimate educational interest if the official needs
+her tasks.
+A school official has a legitimate educational interest if the official

 - The right to file a complaint with the U.S. Department of Education concerning alleged